-In deciding on the appropriate accommodation/protective measure, factors considered include, but are not limited to: the specific need expressed or information provided by the complainant or respondent; the age of the students involved; the severity or pervasiveness of the allegations; any continuing effects on the complainant or respondent; whether the complainant and respondent share the same residence hall, dining hall, class, transportation, or job location; and whether other judicial measures have been taken to protect the parties (e.g., civil protection orders).
-While requests for accommodations may be made by or on behalf of the complainant to any of the offices referenced in the Sexual Misconduct Response policy, (1) where the individual(s) is a student or a third party, the Title IX coordinator will decide the appropriate protections and accommodations;3 and (2) where the individual(s) is an employee, the Title IX coordinator will recommend the appropriate protections and accommodations to the vice president of Human Resource Management and Labor Relations or their designee(s).
+In deciding on the appropriate accommodation/protective measure, factors considered include, but are not limited to: the specific need expressed or information provided by the complainant or respondent; the age of the students involved; the severity or pervasiveness of the allegations; any continuing effects on the complainant or respondent; whether the complainant and respondent live in the same residence hall, are enrolled in the same class(es); or are likely to encounter one another in the student dining hall, on public transportation, or at job locations; and whether other judicial measures have been taken to protect the parties (e.g., Orders of Protection).
+While requests for accommodations may be made by or on behalf of the complainant to any of the offices referenced in the Sexual Misconduct Response policy, (1) where the individual(s) is a student or a third party, the Title IX coordinator will decide the appropriate protections and accommodations; and (2) where the individual(s) is an employee, the Title IX coordinator will recommend the appropriate protections and accommodations to the vice president of Human Resource Management and Labor Relations or their designee(s).
 All accommodations or protective measures will be treated as confidential to the extent it is possible to do so without impairing implementation of the measures.

-Both the respondent and the complainant have the right to request a prompt review-that is reasonable under the circumstances-of the terms of and need for any protections and accommodations that directly affect them (such as the terms of a no contact order or interim suspension), including potential modifications.
+Both the respondent and the complainant have the right to request a prompt review-that is reasonable under the circumstances-of the terms of and need for any protections and accommodations that directly affect them (such as the terms of a No Contact Order or interim suspension), including potential modifications.
 Both parties shall be allowed to submit evidence in support of their request.

-FIT Protections and Accommodations-Students
+FIT Protections and Accommodations - Students